-4/2/2017 – If you find that your investment strategy is pinned on the hope that Congress will somehow pass economic-boosting legislation in a timely manner, you may want to reconsider your thought process.
+If you find that your investment strategy is pinned on the hope that Congress will somehow pass economic-boosting legislation in a timely manner, you may want to reconsider your thought process.
+Yes, there is still a chance that tax reform will get passed.
+But there is also an equally-likely chance that it does not.
 There is worry that Republicans will begin to distance themselves from President Trump amid his falling approval rating and after they failed to repeal and replace the Affordable Care Act.
-If Republicans begin to distance themselves, I believe there is little chance that any of President Trump’s proposed economic policies will get passed.
-Of course, this will undoubtedly not be good for the equity markets.
-Therefore, the question we should all be asking ourselves is, “after reaching new market highs, where do we go from here?”

 To help frame this question, it helps to understand how we got here.
 The current bull market is one for the ages.
 We are currently experiencing the 2nd longest bull market in history: 2,946 days.

 When this bull market began, very few, if any, would’ve guessed that this rally would’ve been so strong or so long.
 Though, this can also be said about many market rallies throughout history.
 Bull markets typically begin when optimism is scarce and they frequently end when optimism is abundant.